-Werner E. van Zyl received B.Sc. and M.Sc.
-Chemistry degrees in South Africa.
+Werner E. van Zyl received B.Sc. and M.Sc. degrees in Chemistry in South Africa.
 He earned a PhD degree in Chemistry from Texas A&M University, USA, in 1998.
 He was a postdoctoral associate in the Inorganic Materials Science group and MESA+ Research Institute at the University of Twente, The Netherlands (1999-2003), after which he started his independent research career.
-His research interests include biomass conversions (especially sugarcane and cellulose-based materials), water purification and desalination processes, fabrication of transparent flexible solar cells, and aspects of artificial photosynthesis.
+His research interests include biomass usage and conversions (typically from sugarcane and cellulose-based materials), water purification and desalination processes, fabrication of transparent and flexible solar cells, and aspects of artificial photosynthesis.
 Inorganic chemistry topics include Biomimetic Nanomaterials Chemistry; Catalysis; Solid State Luminescence Compounds; Metal Hydride Clusters.